-4-1-5 Marking the ball or its position
+4-1-5 Marking the ball or its position.

-The position of the ball must be marked by using a ball marker (Rule 3-1-2) and placing it behind the ball in line with the hole.
+The position of the ball must be marked by using a coin or cylindrical flat object (no larger than 60mm) by placing the marker behind the ball in line with the hole.
 The ball must be replaced in exactly the same position after the marker is placed.
 The player must mark every position in which the ball will eventually be situated if it needs to be lifted, including all kinds of reliefs.
-General penalty applies if either the ball or the mark is not on the ground (exception made when the ball is moved accidentally).
+General penalty applies if either the ball or the mark is not on the ground.
+Exceptions made when the ball is moved accidentally, when the ball is out of bounds and/or in a water hazard, in which cases any player within the group should place the mark as soon as possible.